 'I can only demonstrate my actions and give you my word.
 It is for you to trust me, my lady'.

+Soon the jovial effusion ended, and a tempest was approaching.
+It was a token reminder of my grievous reality.
 I stopped playing and excused myself before the young lady.
 I could not relish the night and its pleasures—for the cruelty of my dreaded predicament was evident everywhere, except with the violin.

 'Forgive me, I must go now, before the tempest surges, my lady'.